AMindToThink/kahoot-gen/README.md

 ## Description
 Creating trivia questions can be a time consuming process.
 Manually creating multiple choice questions involves choosing a topic, thinking of aspects of that topic, turning those aspects into question/correct answer pairs, and generating false answers to the question.
 An automated program could use the knowledge graph of Wikidata to automate any of these steps.
 We intend to create a system that takes a topic from the user and generates questions relevant to the topic.

+# How to use:
+cd into kahoot-gen.
+(Recommended: create a new conda environment)
+To get the packages:
+pip install -r REQUIREMENTS.txt
+Open question-generator.ipynb
+Run the cells in order.
+Cell 8

 ## Generator Class
 This class is where the bulk of reasoning occurs.
 It contains several helper methods and methods specifically related to the questions.
 It is initialized using a list of predicates that state how elements can be related to each other (e.g., subclass of, instance of, etc.).
 Additionally, during initialization, a URL wrapper (SPARQLWrapper) is set so that queries can be sent to wikidata.
 It also uses a Disambiguate class, which is described later on.